-JSON is the default configuration backend.
-It assumes that the servers are started from the command line (either directly or using a script, e.g. keactrl).
+Typical usage assumes that the servers are started from the command line (either directly or using a script, e.g. keactrl).
 The JSON backend uses certain signals to influence Kea.
 The configuration file is specified upon startup using the -c parameter.

-5.1.1 JSON syntax
+5.1.1 JSON Syntax